 Other related parties include close family members of key management personnel and entities that are controlled or significantly influenced by those key management personnel or their close family members.
+However there were no other related parties outside of the parent entity.

-(b) Transactions with related parties
+(b) Transactions with Related Parties